tmpfs/trucks/packages/resolver-file/README.md

 # File Resolver

-> HTML import resolver for the file:// scheme
+> HTML import resolver for the file: scheme

-Resolves HTML imports using the `file://` scheme.
+Resolves HTML imports using the `file:` scheme.

 Default resolver for the load plugin.